valsamovich/cs.github.io/docs/misc/seo.md

 ## Search engines

-Web search engines (like Google) automatically add new web sites to their search index every time they crawl the web.
+Web search engines (like Google) automatically add new web sites to their search **index** every time they crawl the web.
 If your web site is new and unknown, it may take some time before your site is "discovered".

-Luckily most search engines invites you to submit your site: *
+Most search engines invites you to submit your site:

 - [Goolge](https://www.google.com/webmasters/tools/submit-url?continue=/addurl)
 - [Yahoo](https://search.yahoo.com/info/submit.html)